openedx/edx-platform/docs/decisions/0017-reimplement-asset-processing.rst

        Note: libsass is pinned to a 2015 version with a non-trivial upgrade path.
 Installing it requires compiling a large C extension, noticeably affecting Docker image build time.

-     - ``scripts/build-assets.sh css``
+     - ``scripts/compile_sass``

-       Bash reimplementation, calling ``node-sass`` and ``rtlcss``.

-       The initial implementation of build-assets.sh may use ``sassc``, a CLI provided by libsass, instead of node-sass.
-Then, ``sassc`` can be replaced by ``node-sass`` as part of a subsequent `edx-platform frontend framework upgrade effort <https://github.com/openedx/edx-platform/issues/31616>`_.
+       TODO describe

+       TODO mention `edx-platform frontend framework upgrade effort <https://github.com/openedx/edx-platform/issues/31616>`_.

    * - + **Build stage 5: Compile themes' SCSS** into CSS for legacy LMS/CMS frontends.
 The default SCSS is used as a base, and theme-provided SCSS files are used as overrides.
 Themes are searched for from some number of operator-specified theme directories.

      - ``./manage.py [lms|cms] compile_sass``, or

-       ``paver compile_sass --theme-dirs ...``
+       ``paver compile_sass --theme-dirs X Y --themes A B``

        The management command is a wrapper around the paver task.
 The former looks up the list of theme search directories from Django settings and site configuration; the latter requires them to be supplied as arguments.

      - ``./manage.py [lms|cms] compile_sass``, or

-       ``scripts/build-assets.sh themes --theme-dirs ...``
+     - ``scripts/compile_sass --theme-dir X --theme-dir  Y --theme A --theme B``

-       The management command will remain available, but it will need to be updated to point at the Bash script, which will replace the paver task (see build stage 4 for details).
+       The management command will remain available, but it will need to be updated to point at ``compile_sass``, which will replace the paver task (see build stage 4 for details).

-       The overall asset *build* action will use the Bash script; this means that list of theme directories will need to be provided as arguments, but it ensures that the build can remain Python-free.

    * - **Collect** the built static assets from edx-platform to another location (the ``STATIC_ROOT``) so that they can be efficiently served *without* Django's webserver.
 This step, by nature, requires Python and Django in order to find and organize the assets, which may come from edx-platform itself or from its many installed Python and NPM packages.
 This is only needed for **production** environments, where it is usually desirable to serve assets with something efficient like NGINX.